Mr. Pearl: Corsets

-As corset maker
+As a corset maker

 While attending the 1989 Love Ball in New York City as a human bustle to Bowery's costume, Pearl was introduced to the designer Thierry Mugler.
 This led to a productive friendship and working relationship with Mugler and Pearl working together on the designer's fashion collections, and Pearl moving to Paris.

 Pearl subsequently went on to collaborate with others, including regularly returning to London to work with John Galliano, Vivienne Westwood, and Alexander McQueen.
 Pearl met McQueen in 1995, and was asked to walk in the designer's 1995 Spring-Summer collection, The Birds, his only catwalk modelling role.
 He ended up creating only one corset for McQueen, a purple silk and black lace corset worn by Honor Fraser in the designer's Autumn-Winter 1996 show.
 This piece was subsequently exhibited in the McQueen retrospective Savage Beauty at the Metropolitan Museum of Art.

-In 1997, Blow included a Mr Pearl corset as part of the group of garments she chose to represent fashions of 1997 in the Fashion Museum, Bath's Dress of the Year collection.
+In 1997, Blow included a Mr. Pearl corset as part of the group of garments she chose to represent fashions of 1997 in the Fashion Museum, Bath's Dress of the Year collection.

-One of Pearl's most widely publicised creations was the Galliano-designed corset worn by Kylie Minogue in her 2006 tour Showgirl.
-The jeweled corset was widely reported in the UK tabloid media at the time as having a 16 in waist, although these claims were exaggerated and Minogue herself disclaimed them.
+One of Pearl's most widely publicised creations was the Galliano-designed corset worn by Kylie Minogue in her 2006 tour, Showgirl.
+The jewelled corset was widely reported in the UK tabloid media at the time as having a 16 in waist, although these claims were exaggerated and Minogue herself disclaimed them.
 A full-length corset dress made for Jean-Paul Gaultier in 2001 is now in the collection of the Metropolitan.

-By the 2000s, Mr Pearl was regularly described as a corsetière.
+By the 2000s, Mr. Pearl was regularly described as a corsetière.
 He had earlier stated in a 1993 interview that he did not yet consider himself a corsetière, but a designer who used corsetry and lacing in his work, and aspired to become good enough to rank alongside the handful of true corsetières remaining in the world.

 Pearl eventually settled in Paris full-time, where he works on a made-to-order basis for private clients such as Dita Von Teese.
-Von Teese is one of his most famous wearers, regularly wearing his corsets in her burlesque performances; for her 2005 marriage to Marilyn Manson, Von Teese wore a Mr Pearl corset under her Vivienne Westwood gown.
+Von Teese is one of his most famous wearers, regularly wearing his corsets in her burlesque performances; for her 2005 marriage to Marilyn Manson, Von Teese wore a Mr. Pearl corset under her Vivienne Westwood gown.